plrguez/fuse-od-source/Platform/readme.txt

 ### Media options ###
 ---------------------

 If you have problems loading some programs keep in mind the compatibility issues of software with the model emulated.

 Also some options in 'Media' options can influence to some loaders as 'Accelerate loaders'.
 Try enabling/disabling different otions.

 ------------
 ### ROMs ###
 ------------

 Fuse provides roms for some systems and peripherals it emulate but not for all models or peripherals that it support.

 You can assign new roms or change the defaults from the emulator itself:

 - Open menu with `Select` or `Power` button.
-Then navigate from Menu --> Options --> Select Roms --> Machine ROMs or Peripheral ROMs
+- Then navigate from Menu --> Options -> Select Roms -> Machine ROMs or Peripheral ROMs
 - With `cursor` select the rom to change and press `X` button
 - At file selector use the `cursor` keys to navigate to folder where your roms are located and to select the needed rom.
 And press the `A` button to confirm selection.
 - Repeat until all the needed ROMs are assigned.
 - Finally do accept all pressing the `A` button.

 You can reset a rom to default with the `Y` button.

 NOTE:
   The emulator detect your rom as custom if they not have the name expected, including the path.
   This affect to auto-load media (tapes, disks).
 In standard Fuse compilation cutoms roms don't autoload.
   The option "Auto-load media with custom rom" in General options (default False) auto-load also with custom roms.

-Also roms con be added to the 'rom' directory in config path ("$HOME/.fuse/roms").
+Also roms con be added to the 'rom' directory in Fuse config path.
 Fuse search in this path for rom files with the default names.

+Fuse config path is located in "$HOME/.fuse/roms":
     For OpenDingux   "/media/data/local/home/.fuse/roms"
     For RetroFW      "/home/retrofw/.fuse/roms"